Morattico, Virginia: History

 The Moraughtacunds and their site were discovered by Captain John Smith in 1608.
 He would mediate a feud between the Moraughtacunds and their neighbors, the Rappahannock tribe.
 The Moraughtacund tribe moved further west by 1650.

-In 1706, the site was deeded by Joseph Ball I, who originally purchased it in late 1698.
-He began building Morattico Plantation, also referred to as Morattico.
-In 1711, Joseph Ball I would die, and the plantation would be inherited by his son Joseph Ball II.
-However, the site would mainly be run by Joseph Chinn, Ball's nephew, due to Joseph Ball II's primary residence in England.
-After Joseph Ball II died in 1760, the plantation's ownership was transferred to his daughter, Frances Ravenscroft Ball Downman.
-Her son, Joseph Ball Downman would take over the site after her death in 1782.
-A relative, Rawleigh Downman, who had served on the county's Committee of Safety during the Revolutionary War, by the end of the century bought Belle Isle plantation nearby, and family members likewise continued to own it for a century, operating it using enslaved labor until the American Civil War.
+By the end of the 17th century, Joseph Ball I took possession of the site, and began building Morattico Plantation to cultivate tobacco.
+In 1706, he deeded the property to his son, Joseph Ball II.
+However, his nephew, Joseph Chinn, would manage the site due to Joseph Ball II primarily residing in England.
+After Joseph Ball II died in 1760, the plantation's ownership was transferred to his daughter, Frances Ravenscroft Ball Downman, and her husband, Rawleigh Downman II.

+Rawleigh Downman II, who had served on the county's Committee of Safety during the Revolutionary War, by the end of the century, bought Belle Isle plantation nearby, and family members likewise continued to own it for a century, operating it using enslaved labor until the American Civil War.
-Meanwhile, in 1799, James W.P Downman inherited the plantation after his father, Joseph Ball Downman's death.
-Eventually, James W.P Downman would die at a young age in 1834, leaving neither an heir nor a will.
-In 1835, his surviving siblings petitioned to have Morattico Plantation to be divided into eight equal parts, which succeeded.

-From 1835 to 1845, George William Downman and Sarah Downman purchased most of the plantation.
+Their son, Joseph Ball Downman, would inherit the site after Rawleigh and Frances passed away in 1781 and 1782 respectively.
+In 1799, James W.P Downman, the son of Joseph Ball Downman, would inherit the plantation after his father's death.
+He would die at a young age in 1834, leaving neither an heir nor a will.
+In 1835, his surviving siblings, George William Downman and Sarah Downman, successfully petitioned to have Morattico Plantation to be divided into eight equal parts.
+From 1835 to 1845, his surviving siblings purchased most of the plantation.

 George William Downman would die at an unknown date, leaving his share to Sarah Downman, his sister.
 Littleton Downman Mitchell, Sarah's nephew, would inherit the plantation after her death in 1849.
 Around 1850, the original dwelling was dismantled by Downman himself.

-From 1864 to 1868, Downman lost his ownership of the site, and his creditors would purchase the plantation.
+From 1864 to 1868, Downman lost ownership of the site, and his creditors would purchase the plantation.

+During the 20th century, the site transitioned into a small village that specialized in the fishing industry, especially oystering and crabbing.
 Decades later, the 1933 Chesapeake–Potomac hurricane would reportedly cover the first floor of all buildings in the Morattico area except for the Morattico Plantation itself.
 L.C Thrift would then dismantle the plantation in 1935, using some materials from it to construct a two-story farmhouse.

+From the 1980s to the early 2000s, bigger residences would be erected to accommodate weekend-residence; in present day, the commercial fishing industry would cease to exist as a viable economic pursuit.

 The Village of Morattico Historic District was listed on the National Register of Historic Places in 2011.

 Landmarks

 Historical buildings

 The Morattico Waterfront Museum chronicles the history of Morattico and is located on the site of the original Morattico Wharf that operated from 1889 to 1933.

 The Norwood Church was established in 1893 with the present church being built in 1897.
-It is located east of the local village and north side of Morattico Road.
-The denomination of the church is Baptist and it contains a cemetery.